 What about DIY termite treatment?
-To
+Should you hire a pro?

 Being a HUGE advocate for DIYing whenever possible, this was one of my biggest questions for Sentricon and American Pest Control both (I am, after all, a third-generation diehard DIYer and my father’s daughter).
 I also don’t like fear-based arguments when the bottom line is really “you CAN, but… do you really want to?”
 The answer (for me) boiled down to similar arguments of most pro vs. DIY considerations: time, effectiveness, and peace of mind.

-I’m all for DIYing if it can provide a significant enough cost savings to take on the extra work.
+I’m all for DIYing if it can provide significant enough cost savings to take on the extra work.
 However, there is always a tradeoff, and I think it’s important to really consider each part of those tradeoffs.
 Successful termite baiting requires diligent installation, monitoring (expertise), and bait replenishment.
 So, let’s look at it from those three points.

 Inspection and installation

 One of the biggest standouts for me was that the installation was quick and easy, but they don’t need to come back for a year.
 When I read up on DIY versions, they generally use far less material (and I’m not sure about potency either?), which means more frequent monitoring and replacement.
 In fact, many DIY kits require inspection every 2 to 3 months and can require replacement within 6-9 months!
 That eats into both time and the cost savings from the initial investment when a full re-installation has to be done that often (or if it’s not as effective, you wind up using a lot more stations and eating into the cost that way, too).